VRL example reference

 If you know the path you want to assign a value to,

-use static path assignments such as .foo.bar[1] = true
+use static path assignments such as .foo.bar[1] = true for

 improved performance and readability.
 However, if you do not

-know the path names, use the dynamic set
+know the path names, use the dynamic set function to

 insert the data into the object or array.